KingVentrix007/AthenX-2.0/README.md

 ## User programs

-Creating userspace programs for AthenX is always incouraged, please read this [documentation for more information](/docs/Manuals+roadmaps/Creating+running%20user%20programs.md)
+Creating userspace programs for AthenX is always encouraged, please read this [documentation for more information](/docs/Manuals+roadmaps/Creating+running%20user%20programs.md)

 ## Ports
 Currently I am attempting to port some software to AthenX-2.0.